MazdakShafieiSabet/Pythris/README.md

-# Tetris but with Python
+# Pythris - Tetris but with Python
 This is a Tetris-like game, made in Python using the Pygame library.
 Have fun playing this game in school, at work, or anywhere else where you shouldn't game!
 (Please don't actually do that :3)
 # How to use
 To play the game, you need to install Python and and then use